jlelong/LaTeX-Workshop-wiki/Compile.md

 ### latex-workshop.latex.external.build.args

 The arguments of [`latex-workshop.latex.external.build.command`](#latex-workshoplatexexternalbuild.command) when calling `latex-workshop.build`

+If the rootFile is defined, you can use any of the placeholders defined in the [section on LaTeX Recipes](#LaTeX-recipes).

 |   type      |  default value   |
 | ---------   | ---------------- |